MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/omnichannel-developer.md

 [Display custom context](../display-custom-context.md)

 ## Send authentication token

 Learn how you can pass an authentication token to Omnichannel for Customer Service to authenticate a customer when they start a chat.

 [Send authentication token](../send-auth-token-starting-chat.md)

 ## Enable a bot to escalate and end conversation

 Omnichannel for Customer Service allows you to route a conversation to a human agent when you think human intervention is required to successfully help the customer.

 [Enable a bot to escalate and end conversation](../bot-escalate-end-conversation.md)<br />

-## Automatically close conversations
+## Close conversations automatically

 Learn how you can automatically close a conversation using Web API.